-This article examines the literature that supports the process that one university underwent in order to align the licensure coursework and the student teaching internship to the ACTFL/NCATE standards.
-The process began with a collaborative effort by several faculty members in order to redesign courses and projects that are aligned to the ACTFL/NCATE standards.
+This paper will examine the literature that supports the process that one university underwent in order to align the licensure coursework and the student teaching internship to the ACTFL/NCATE standards.
+The process began with a collaborative effort by several faculty members in order to design course projects that are aligned to the ACTFL/NCATE standards.
 The faculty members, all full-time professors, teach the seven courses that teacher candidates are required to complete prior to their student teaching internship.
-The result of their collaboration was the development and implementation of course specific performance-based assessments and grading rubrics.
-The next step was to bridge these performance-based assessments to the anticipated experiences of pre-service teachers during their student teaching internship.
-To do so, the student teaching internship manual (STIM) was re-written to meet the specific needs of foreign/world language interns.
+The result of their collaboration has been the development and implementation of course specific performance-based assessments and grading rubrics.
+The next step was to bridge these performance-based assessments to the anticipated experiences of pre-service teachers during their student-teaching internship.
+To do so, the student-teaching internship manual (STIM) was re-written to meet the specific needs of foreign/world language interns.
 It too was aligned to the ACTFL/NCATE standards with particular attention paid to the guidelines for the professional development portfolio.
-Samples of the courses' syllabi, rubrics, and the student teaching internship manual can be found online at XXXX.
 Although the mechanics of the alignment process cannot be understated, to truly understand the complexity of this process, one must consider the underlying theoretical lenses through which these changes were made.